-At Mississippi Market, we love food.
-However, there’s plenty we don’t love about the world’s current food system.
-While we hate to be negative, it is important for people to know what isn’t working in our global food supply chain, from exploited banana farmers to genetically modified alfalfa.
+At Mississippi Market, we love good food.
+However, there’s plenty we don’t love about the world’s current conventional food and farming systems.
+It is important for people to know what isn’t working in our global food supply chain, from exploited banana farmers to genetically modified alfalfa.

-Below you’ll find links and information about some the issues we are actively working on through education, activism, and through providing sustainable, good food to our shoppers.
+The links below provide information about some of the issues we are actively working on through education, activism, and the sale of sustainably-grown, humanely-raised food to our valuable co-op shoppers.

 Food and Farm Policy